alsm6169/Focus-Mode/README.md

 ## Overview

-The Website Blocker Chrome Extension allows you to take control of your browsing habits and stay focused on what matters.
+The Focus-Mode Chrome Extension allows you to take control of your browsing habits and stay focused on what matters.
 This extension empowers you to temporarily block distracting websites for a customizable duration, and once the time is up, you'll be notified with a notification and regain access to those sites.
 It's the perfect productivity tool to help you stay on track and eliminate digital distractions.

 This extension was built upon the codebase of the [Pomodoro Chrome Extension](https://github.com/sejalvasan/Pomodoro-Chrome-Extension) by [Sejal Vasan](https://github.com/sejalvasan).